-Care for children diagnosed with a germ cell tumor doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with a germ cell tumor does not end when active treatment has finished.
+Your child’s health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for a germ cell tumor should have life-long, follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.
 Generally, children treated for a germ cell tumor are monitored using physical examinations, x-rays, and blood tests for 2 years after treatment ends to check for possible recurrence.
-After this time, it is unlikely that the tumor will recur, and the focus of follow-up care changes to watching for possible late side effects of chemotherapy, if given.
-Be sure to talk with your child’s doctor about the specific risks based on the specific chemotherapy used to treat your child.
+After this time, it is unlikely that the tumor will recur, and the focus of follow-up care changes to watching for possible late side effects of chemotherapy, if it was given.
+Be sure to talk with your child’s doctor about the specific risks based on the specific chemotherapy your child received.

 Learn more about the importance of follow-up care.